 Because it seems like more and more often lately,

-I would Google places I had visited long ago,
+I look up places I had visited long ago,

 Places that I have so many memories attached to,